imLostify/AI-Index-Analyser/README.md

 ## 📞 Support

-For support, please refer to the official GitHub repository or contact the development team.
+For support, please refer to the official GitHub repository or contact the developer: Arik Wittlich arik9@web.de.

 ---